gram-blogposts/gram-notebooks/docs/source/submission/instructions.rst

 Make Your Changes
 -----------------

-Add your notebook under the ``notebooks`` `folder <https://github.com/gram-blogposts/gram-notebooks/tree/main/docs/source/notebooks>`.
+Add your notebook under the ``notebooks`` folder.
 After making changes, stage and commit them:

 .. code-block:: bash